News of Our Church

 Solar panels churning out electricity

-Our solar panels are hard at work this summer, turning sunlight into electricity.
+Our solar panels are hard at work year-round, turning sunlight into electricity.
 Click here to see how they're doing!